 One Skillet Chicken with a Satsuma-Vanilla & Marmalade Glaze

-This dish is similar to orange chicken from your favorite Chinese restaurant.
-Next time you have a desire for takeout, try this recipe instead.
-It’s simple, healthy and delicious!
-Serve with sautéed broccolini or even garlic mushrooms.
+This dish is similar to orange chicken from your favorite takeout restaurant.
+Serve this dish with sautéed broccolini or even garlic mushrooms.
 Serves 4.

 - 1/4 cup Sigona’s Satsuma Vanilla White Balsamic